Nursery » Outdoor Learning

 Outdoor Learning at St George's Nursery

-Outdoor learning, with its practical hands-on approach to discovery in the outdoor environment, is a vital component of our curriculum.
+Outdoor Learning, with its practical hands-on approach to discovery in the outdoor environment, is a vital component of our curriculum.
 We believe that children are enlivened by the time they spend outdoors.
 Our teachers and early years practitioners prepare for child-led, outdoor learning experiences across all curricular areas.

 As St George’s is located in a leafy suburb area of Edinburgh, we are fortunate to have acres of green space in which to play and explore; girls and boys have plenty of outdoor space for imaginative role-play, adventure play and environmental learning.

 Children can scramble over our nursery fort and climbing frame, dig in our large sandpit, ‘cook’ in our mud kitchen and play with our wide range of outdoor toys.
-They can explore their mark making abilities using a variety of outdoor mediums.
-We have a generous supply of loose parts for children to experiment balancing, climbing and building with their friends.
+They can explore their mark-making abilities using a variety of outdoor mediums.
+We have a generous supply of loose parts for children to experiment in balancing, climbing and building with their friends.

 Our children develop their creativity, core strength and gross motor skills through play opportunities outdoors.
-Being in a natural environment teaches problem-solving, team-work and risk-awareness skills as well as providing our children with life affirming, bonding experiences with their peers and teachers.
+Being in a natural environment teaches problem-solving, team-work and risk-awareness skills as well as providing our children with life-affirming, bonding experiences with their peers and teachers.